 It’s amazing how tense and sore your body can get when you’re tossing and turning all night.
 A body scan is another sleep technique used in insomnia training, and it enables you to pay attention to the physical sensation of your body and reclaim control over how it feels.

 It also switches your brain from panicking about not being able to sleep and focuses you on relaxing instead.
+(Stress and worry are common reasons (opens in new tab) for sleepless nights.)
 Body scans can last from one to 30 minutes, and the more you practise them, the more effective they are.
 Here’s one of the highest-rated body scans for sleep on YouTube…

 3. Practise mindful breathing for insomnia

 The longer you lie in bed being unable to sleep, the more you’ll build a negative association between lying there and not sleeping.
 Physically moving your body to a different spot on the bed to breathe mindfully can help you relax faster.
 And because you’re still on or around the bed, you’ll start rebuilding positive associations between your bed and sleep.